eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 This data object must comply to the [JSON Schema](message/schema/protocol-version-schema.json).
 The requesting [=Connector=] may select from the endpoints in the response.
-If the [=Connector=] can't identify a matching Dataspace Protocol version, it must terminate the communication.
+If the [=Connector=] cannot identify a matching [=Dataspace Protocol=] version, it must terminate the communication.
 The version endpoint MUST be unversioned and unauthenticated.

 ### HTTPS Binding